Speaking Up for Children

 A Foundation Fifteen Compassion Challenge

 Proclaiming the Foundation Fifteen can be a political act.
-We can remind everyone to be compassionate and aware of what its like not only for children at school and in care but also in the family, in the grocery store, and possibly ever wider in our culture.
+We can remind everyone to be compassionate and aware of what its like not only for children at school and in care but also in the family, in the grocery store, and possibly, if we all did this work everywhere, change the world.

 Next Values We Share